nim-works/nimskull/doc/contributing.rst

 or not.
 Many programmers avoid external dependencies, even moreso for "tiny syntactic improvements".
-However, this is only true for really good syntactic improvements that have the potential to clean up other parts of the Nim library substantially.
+However, this is only true for really good syntactic improvements that have the potential to clean up other parts of the |NimSkull| library substantially.
 If in doubt, new stdlib modules should start as external, successful Nimble packages.